 - Bridging Platform – Used for curved staircases at the top of the landing.

-- Power Folding Footrest – For individuals that have a hard time bending down.
+- Power Folding Footrest – For individuals who have a hard time bending down.

 - Power Swivel Seat – Automatically turns the seat for effortless entry and exit.